PACTCare/Stars-Network/WHITEPAPER.md

   Starbridge – WebSocket Client
 </h3>

 Starlog talks to other layers via an event-based system, which is triggered based on specific chain events.
 For example, in case a user logs a delete request on Starlog, it needs to be ensured that the specific Captain’s Log and Starspace also receive this information.
 The Starbridges subscribe to these events via a WebSocket connection and ensure the appropriate action on the storage or metadata layers.
-Different Starbridges are hereby responsible for different block numbers.
-Once the update is executed, they log the result after a certain time on Starlog.
-The result can also be an unsuccessful execution.
-If this is the case or if the log entry doesn’t appear at all, the next Starbridge takes care of the job.
+Different groups of Starbridges are randomly responsible for different block numbers.
+One group member is responsible for sending the information, and the rest of the group are checking and potentially challenging the execution of this selected member.
+Once the update is executed, only unsuccessful executions (e.g. due to network issues) are logged on Starlog.
+If this is the case the next group of Starbridge takes care of the job.

 <img src="https://github.com/PACTCare/Stars-Network/blob/master/images/starbridge.png" width="550px">